fex01/servicenow-notes/sn-discovery.md

       - select unique identifier as condition
       - maybe set also exclusion criteria like “Parameter does not contain X”
       - additional scripting is possible
-- Cl Identifiers for Applications
+- CI Identifiers for Applications
   - Application CI Identifiers can fall back to parent table identifiers when Allow fallback to parent's rules is set to true
 - CI Class Manager: Centrally view, create, or edit basic class definitions, and class settings for:
   - Identification